Slow-Cooker Chicken Noodle Soup

 While waiting, cook the noodles in a pot of salted water according to the package instructions.
 Drain the noodles and set aside.
 More about the noodles in the next photo …

 This is the typical noodles used in classic chicken noodle soup.
 They look like pasta but they are labelled as “egg pasta” or “egg noodles”.
 I found mine at Cold Storage, it cost S$3.10 for a small packet.
 The difference between this and the usual pasta is that it contains more percent of egg than regular pasta (my packaging stated 30% egg in the ingredient list).
 You can substitute with any favourite noodle or pasta, such as macaroni, spaghetti or angel hair.

 This is roughly after 3 hours of bubbling in the slow cooker.
 Season to taste with salt.
 If you used chicken broth instead of hot water, you may not need much or any salt to taste.
-If you had used plain water like me, and you find the soup not rich enough to your liking, you can season it to taste with one natural, MSG-free chicken bouillon cube.
+If you had used plain water like me, you might find the soup not rich enough to your liking – in that case what you can do is season the soup with one or two natural, MSG-free chicken bouillon cubes.

 By this time, the chicken should be fork tender and come off the bones easily.
 Take the chicken pieces out of the pot.
 Shred when cooled.
 I knew there will be leftovers, so I divided the shredded chicken to breast meat and thigh meat as we each have our preferred cut of chicken in the family.
 They can be used for salad or noodle toppings.

 If you are serving immediately, you can return the shredded chicken and cooked noodles to the crock pot to reheat before serving.
 I prefer to add them to individual serving bowl and ladle the hot soup over, rather than to dump everything inside the crock pot.
 Enjoy your slow-cooked goodness bowl of chicken noodle!